ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 # The Journey

-It's always been a hobby of mine to explore low-powered/mobile computing devices and hack around.
+It has always been a hobby of mine to explore low-powered/mobile computing devices and hack around.
 Whether it was revitalising old routers, increasing page limits for printers or customising the Android OS.
-The basic goal for me was I wanted to have some fun whilst learning about the software and the supporting OS.
-The questions I always had were:
+I wanted to have some fun whilst learning about the software and the supporting OS.
+Each time I picked up one of these devices, I would ask myself the following questions:

 > Can we get a shell? maybe we can install a custom Linux?
 > We have Linux...
 Are there ways in which we can give the device more capability?